slacgismo/gismo-cloud-deploy/README.md

 Developers can run `gcd` command in the local environment through docker services instead of kubernetes.

-In `config.yaml` file, change the following settings below to run the program through docer services.
+In `config.yaml` file, change the following settings below to run the program through docker services.

 ~~~
   environment: "local"